Online banking scams have become one of the most common ways for scammers & criminals to access your personal and financial information.

 Myth: BigPay’s database of phone numbers have been hacked or leaked.

 Truth: BigPay’s database is 100% guarded and secured against any leak or breach by scammers

 BigPay is audited regularly to maintain our compliance with banking security and safety regulations.
 On top of that, we have specialist teams who work around the clock daily, to implement new security features and we continuously liaise with the relevant authorities with their ongoing investigations.

 So, how do scammers gain access to phone numbers?

-Scammers have turned to technology to scrape as much data as possible from LinkedIn and Facebook using advanced growth hacking techniques
+Scammers have turned to technology to scrape as much data as possible from LinkedIn and Facebook.

-They also pay people to take screenshots of phone numbers in large WhatsApp groups and target these numbers!
+Scammers also pay people to take screenshots of phone numbers in WhatsApp groups and target these numbers.

-TRUTH: BigPay’s security team is working around the clock to report scammers and evolve our security systems to fight fraud
+Truth: BigPay’s security team is working around the clock to report scammers and improve our security systems

 We take your security seriously.
 In fact, we have dedicated teams who are constantly fighting against scammers.
 Here are a few snippets of what we do to strengthen BigPay’s security: